kyma-project/community/docs/guidelines/content-guidelines/05-links.md

 ## Links to headings

 Within a relative link, it's possible to link to the heading of a document.
 To do so, add `#{name-of-the-heading}` after the document's filepath.
-See the example:
+See the example:<br>
 ```Read the guidelines about [headings formatting](./04-formatting.md#headings).```

 ## Links to the assets folder